sarisman84/LabyrinthOfTheAbyss/Documentation/Titus' Version of The Story.md

 The final level burned with molten fury.
 The pillar here pulsed with raw energy, its light casting twisted shadows on the cavern walls.
 Julius faced relentless enemies, their forms warped by heat and hatred.
 At the heart of this fiery realm was the mastermind who had ordered his family’s murder—a cruel general of the Holy Monarch Kingdom.

 The duel was an inferno of rage and retribution.
 Julius fought not just for his family, but for the man he had been before betrayal stole everything.
 When the general fell, the pillar’s light dimmed, leading him to the **Forge of Ashes**, where a blacksmith tempered his weapons and his resolve.
+(Note: The Volcano is not a real volcano but a high up point that has metal melting down it like lava and some "magic" replacing the metal to fix it but then melting again. )

 ---